DOAGenesys/LLMIntentPerformance/README.md

    - Evaluates the accuracy of intent classifications for each API.

 6. **Output Generation**:
-   - Combines the results and evaluations into a single JSON output.
+   - Combines the results and evaluations into two separate JSON outputs: one for the general dataset and one for the banking dataset.
-   - Writes the output to a file for further analysis.
+   - Writes the outputs to files for further analysis.

 ## Input Dataset Format

-The input dataset (`intent_classification_dataset.json`) should be a JSON file with the following structure:
+The input datasets (`intent_classification_dataset.json` and `banking_intent_classification_dataset.json`) should be JSON files with the following structure:

 ```json
 [